The Beat with Ari Melber

-The Beat with Ari Melber is an American news and politics program hosted by Ari Melber, who is the chief legal correspondent for the network MSNBC.
-It airs weekdays at 6 PM ET.
+The Beat with Ari Melber is an American news and politics program hosted by Ari Melber, who is the chief legal correspondent for the network MS NOW (formerly MSNBC).

-Guest hosts for the series include Mehdi Hasan, Jason Johnson, Alicia Menendez, Katie Phang, and Ayman Mohyeldin.
+The show airs weekdays at 6 p.m.
+ET and, as of May 2025, is the second most-watched cable news program in its time slot by total viewers and third most-watched by the key A24-54 demo.

 Format

 The show features news reporting, one-on-one interviews, panels, and special reports by the anchor.
-The show includes a "Fallback Friday" segment every Friday.
+The show includes a "Fallback Friday" segment; two series with extended interviews, "Mavericks," and "The Summit Series," and "Open Mind."

+The program's guest hosts include Jason Johnson, Katie Phang, Ayman Mohyeldin, and Melissa Murray.